What Is Curing Of Concrete?

 Minimum 7 days.

-I hope you have now enough knowledge about curing and its methods.
-If you have any questions regarding this feel free to as me in the comments.
+I hope you now have enough knowledge about curing and its methods.
+If you have any questions regarding this, feel free to ask me in the comments.
 I will try to answer as soon as possible.
 Thanks.